-The purpose of the Project-Based Voucher program (PBV) is to provide PHAs with a flexible tool to increase opportunities for low-income families outside of areas with concentrated poverty.
+The purpose of the Project-Based Voucher program (PBV) is to provide Public Housing Agencies (PHAs) with a flexible tool to increase opportunities for low-income families outside of areas with concentrated poverty.
 It is an optional program that PHAs may implement to meet the affordable housing needs of the local housing community.
 It is also a component of the PHA's Housing Choice Voucher (HCV) program.
 The PBV program attaches rental assistance to specific housing units in properties determined to be decent, safe and sanitary through the Housing Quality Standard (HQS) inspection process.
-The PBV subsidy can be used for newly constructed or rehabilitated units, for existing properties.
+The PBV subsidy can be used for existing properties, or newly constructed or rehabilitated units.
 These long-term PBV contracts help ensure that affordable housing is available to voucher-eligible households in tight housing markets.